who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/01._Assignments/01._Introduction/01._Before/install_these.md

 $ node --version
 ```

-#### SSH keys

-Many of you generated a SSH key pair last semester.
-If you have lost it then generate a new one.

 #### Docker

 Have Docker Desktop installed and be ready to work with Docker.
 Success criteria: Can run `docker --version` in the teminal.